Fik Fameica

 Fik Fameica, also known as Fresh Bwoy or King Kong (born Walukagga Shafik on 10 January 1996 in Kampala), is a Ugandan rapper and songwriter.
-He is popularly known for showcasing his versatality in different genres including Hip-Hop, Afrobeats, Afropop and dancehall.
+He records in different genres including Hip-Hop, Afrobeats, Afropop and dancehall.

+Career

 His musical debut came in 2015 with "Pistol" under the Black Man Town music label, led by a Ugandan music icon Geosteady.
 His later songs, "Salawo" and "Mbega Wa Bbaala" gained him a recording contract with Kama Ivien Management.
 His club hit "Batuwulira" followed by "Byenyenya" made him the most booked Ugandan artist in 2017.
 Fik won awards in Uganda and East Africa and went on to win Uganda's most popular artist in 2017.
 In 2018, he was crowned Breakthrough Artist, Best in Hip-Hop and Best Rap Song for his track "Kutama" at the annual HiPipo Awards.

 He continued with club hits, including "Mafia", "Property", "Sconto" and "Tonsukuma".
 In 2019, he paired up with Nigerian superstar Patoranking for hit song "Omu Bwati"'. started a recording label called Fresh Gang Records in 2019 where they signed various artists like Mozelo Kidz, local managers like Big Sam and official dancers like Wembley Mo, & DJ Ranks Showmaster.
-Under this group he has released his later songs "Muko", "Tevunya" (featuring Sheebah), (Stupid) "Ndi Byange"(Buligita) and so on.
+Under this group he has released his later songs "Muko", "Tevunya" (featuring Sheebah), and "Ndi Byange" (Buligita).